Ekryd/mindi-f/README.md

 ## Download ##

-Download a Jar file containing the latest version of mindi-f from the [download list](http://code.google.com/p/mindi-f/downloads/list) page.

 Maven users can add this project as a dependency with the following additions to a POM.xml file:

 ```